Anna-Myzukina/groupon/README.md

 # Project: [Group APP](#)

-## Live version of project :  [GroupApp](#)
+## Live version of project :  [groupon](https://radiant-castle-10293.herokuapp.com/)
 ![screen](#)

 ## Description

-The project you are going to build for the Ruby on Rails capstone is based on an app for grouping payments by goal with your family/friends.
+This is the Ruby on Rails capstone.
+It`s based on an app for creating different groups and adding your activities to this groups by goal with your family/friends.

 ## Skills
 - [ ] Ruby